Floquet conformal field theories with generally deformed Hamiltonians: Floquet CFT with general deformation

 \item As the number of fixed points increase, the stroboscopic trajectories converge with lower rate, which makes it numerically harder to identify the heating phase with large number of fixed points.
 For example, we identify heating phases only up to $q=6$ in Fig.~\ref{PhaseDiagramIntroduction} (a).

 \item If we look at heating phases with fixed points of period $p$, they always intersect the horizontal axis $T_1/L=0$ at $T_0/L=r/p$ ($r$ and $p$ are co-prime).
 In the example we consider, the periodicity happens to be the same as the number of fixed points except for the right most $q=2$ heating phase.
 Consequently, in Fig.~\ref{PhaseDiagramIntroduction} (a), the heating phase labeled with $q$ intersects the horizontal axis at $T_0/L=r/q$ and the right most $q=2$ heating phase at $T_0/L = 1$.
-When $T_1/L=0$ and $T_1=r/p$, every point can be regarded as a period-$q$ fixed point.
-The above result seems to suggests that a small $T_1/L$ can lift the degeneracy and yields finitely many period-$p$ stable (and unstable) fixed points.
-Such an observation also inspires us to conjecture that there can be infinite number of heating phases associated to all rational numbers $p/q$.
+When $T_1/L=0$ and $T_0=r/p$, every point can be regarded as a period-$q$ fixed point.
+The above result seems to suggests that a small $T_1/L$ can lift the degeneracy and yields finitely many period-$p$ stable (and unstable) fixed points. \footnote{This phenomenon is similar to Arnol’d tongues in iterating circle maps\cite{de2012one}.
+We hope to study the possible relation to our phase diagram in the future.} Such an observation also inspires us to conjecture that there can be infinite number of heating phases associated to all rational numbers $p/q$.
 The verification is left for future study.

 \item When $T_1/L$ increases, the $q=2$ and $q=1$ phases occupy larger region.
 This is because the dynamics in this regime is dominated by $H_1$, and the fixed point structure inherits that of $H_1$.
 In our example, $H_1$ has two fixed points at $x=0,L_A$ which accounts for the large region of $q=2$ phases.
 For certain values of $T_0/L$, one of the fixed points will be skipped.
 For example, one can consider $T_0/L=x_m + \epsilon$, then no matter where the initial position of the point is, it always flows to the fixed point at $x=0$.
-This explains the appearance of the $q=1$ phase and why it sits slightly on the right side of $T_0/L=x_m$ for large $T_1/L$. \end{enumerate}
+This explains the appearance of the $q=1$ phase and why it sits slightly on the right side of $T_0/L=x_m$ for large $T_1/L$.